Fine Motor Skills

 The fine motor skills that we share in the creative activities below are some of our favorite ways to play!
 This page is a huge resource of fun ways to play and learn while working on fine motor skills.
 Most activities here are easy prep and use recycled materials or items you might find around the home.

 Occupational Therapists can use these activities in treatment and parents can do these projects at home for quiet time or developmental skill-building.
 Almost every activity you see here contains developmental information and explanations of what skills your child will be working on with the activities.
-I love to discuss the basics of playful activities and why it helps with developmental skills and functional tasks like handwriting, scissor skills, dressing, and shoe tying.

 - Create Your Own Race Track